[Disclaimer: This article is a "fake news" piece. Proceed at your own risk!]

 Prison officials claim this may just be the best thing to happen to crime since the invention of the electric chair.

 “Imagine having a vibrating tattoo and an active drug business and you get busted and thrown in jail,” said Rosetta Stone, a corrections officer at Sing Sing Correctional Facility.

 “No, better yet,” she said with a chuckle, “imagine you have a different vibrating tattoo for every one of your twenty or so customers and they’re all going nuts trying to reach you at the same time.”

 This “fake news” article is part of the Humor Times Faux News series, satirizing real news stories, politicians and celebrities of the day.
 (However, in this story, the bit about the vibrating tattoos is real!)
-If you have ideas for fake news articles (even if not totally fleshed out yet), send them to the Humor Times, and if we like it, we’ll contact you about using them.
+If you have ideas for fake news articles (even if not totally fleshed out yet), contact us, and if we like it, we’ll contact you about using them.
 Meanwhile, tell your friends about us!
 Thank you.

 Latest posts by P. Beckert (see all)